szufix/mapel/index.rst

 scale
-  : optional, multiply all the values by *scale*
+  : optional, multiply all the values by *scale*.

 Experiments
 =============================